Fernando-Dourado/harness-move-project/README.md

 # Harness Move

-An utility tool to copy/clone/move a project.
+A utility tool to copy/clone/move a project.

 ## Requirements